Grokking Beyond the Euclidean Norm of Model Parameters

 We define the Chatterjee--Łojasiewicz (CL) constant for $g$ at $\x \in \mathbb{R}^p$ with radius $r >0$ as~\citep{chatterjee2022convergencegradientdescentdeep}:

 where $B(\x, r) := \left\{ \y \in \mathbb{R}^p \mid \| \x - \y \|_2 \le r \right\}$.
 The function $g$ is said to satisfy the $r$-CL inequality at $\x$ or to be $r$-CL at $\x$ if and only if $4g(\x) < r^2 \chi(g, \x, r)$.
 The CL inequality is a strengthening of the classical Polyak-Łojasiewicz (PL) inequality~\citep{chatterjee2022convergencegradientdescentdeep}, which has been shown to hold for wide overparameterized neural networks in a neighborhood of their initialization~\citep{liu2021losslandscapesoptimizationoverparameterized}.
-The advantage here is that we will require the CL inequality to be satisfied only at initialization for the theorem to hold, unlike the result under PL, which requires the function to satisfy the PL inequality over its entire domain~\citep{karimi2020linearconvergencegradientproximalgradient}.
+The advantage here is that we will require the CL inequality to be satisfied only at initialization for the theorem to hold, unlike standard results under PL, which require the function to satisfy the PL inequality over its entire domain~\citep{karimi2020linearconvergencegradientproximalgradient}.